-I have read the Proper and Acceptable Student Technology Use document - Version BP11-09.4.
-I agree to follow the rules contained in this document.
-I understand that if I violate the rules, my use of District technology may be terminated, and I may face other disciplinary measures.
+I have read the Proper and Acceptable Student Techn tained in this document.
+I understand that if I violate the ridisciplinary measures.

 Student Name (Print)

 School Grade Student ID Number

 Student Name (Sign) Date

+PARENT SECTION

-PARENT SECTION I have read the Proper and Acceptable Student I hereby release the District, its personnel, and a nature arising from my child's misuse of District te any institutions with which it is affiliated, fro om any and all claims and damages of any
+I have read the Proper and Acceptable Student Techno I hereby release the District, its personnel, and any instituenature arising from my child's misuse of District technology. utions with which it is affiliated, f from any and all claims and damages of any

-I will instruct my child regarding any restrictions ceptable Student Technology Use document.
-I may impose that are in addition to the r I will emphasize to my child the importance estrictions set forth in the Proper and Ac- e of following the rules for personal safety.
+I will instruct my child regarding any restrictions I may in ceptable Student Technology Use document.
+I will empl

 Parent's Name (Print)

 Parent's Name (Sign) Date